 The FC Barcelona Museum has been the most visited museum in the city of Barcelona with 1506022 visitors in 2013.

-Of Barcelona’s parks, Montjuïc is the largest, with 203 ha located on the mountain of the same name.
-It is followed by Parc de la Ciutadella, the Guinardó Park, Park Güell (designed by Antoni Gaudí), Oreneta Castle Park, Diagonal Mar Park, Nou Barris Central Park, Can Dragó Sports Park and Poblenou Park, the Labyrinth Park, named after the garden maze it contains.
+Of Barcelona’s parks, Montjuïc is the largest, covering 203 metres and located on the mountain of the same name.
+It is followed by Parc de la Ciutadella, the Guinardó Park, Park Güell (designed by Antoni Gaudí), Oreneta Castle Park, Diagonal Mar Park, Nou Barris Central Park, Can Dragó Sports Park, Poblenou Park, and the Labyrinth Park, named after the garden maze it contains.

-Barcelona contains seven beaches, totalling 4.5 kilometers of coastline.
-Sant Sebastià, Barceloneta and Somorrostro beaches are the largest, oldest and the most-frequented beaches in here.
+Barcelona beach was listed as number one in a list of the top ten city beaches in the world according to National Geographic and Discovery Channel.
+Barcelona contains seven beaches, totalling 4.5 kilometres of coastline.
+Sant Sebastià, Barceloneta, and Somorrostro beaches are the largest, oldest and the most-frequented beaches there.

-FC Barcelona also has teams in FC Barcelona Regal (basketball), FC Barcelona Handbol (the handball), FC Barcelona Hoquei (roller hockey), FC Barcelona Ice Hockey (ice hockey), FC Barcelona Futsal (futsal) and FC Barcelona Rugby (rugby union), all of them winners of the highest country or/and European competitions.
+FC Barcelona also has teams in FC Barcelona Regal (basketball), FC Barcelona Handbol ( handball), FC Barcelona Hoquei (roller hockey), FC Barcelona Ice Hockey, FC Barcelona Futsal (futsal) and FC Barcelona Rugby (rugby union), all of them winners of the highest country and/or European competitions.

 The club’s museum is the second most visited in Catalonia.
 Twice a season, FC Barcelona and cross-town rivals RCD Espanyol contest in the local derby in La Liga, while its basketball section has its own local derby in Liga ACB with nearby Joventut Badalona.
 It also has other clubs in lower categories, like CE Europa and UE Sant Andreu.